-ProPublica reporter Peter Elkind is an editor at large at Fortune magazine and an award-winning investigative reporter.
+ProPublica reporter Peter Elkind is an an award-winning investigative journalist.
 Elkind is co-author of the national bestseller The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron, author of The Death Shift: The True Story of Nurse Genene Jones and the Texas Baby Murders, and author of Client 9: The Rise and Fall of Eliot Spitzer.
-He has written for The New York Times Magazine and The Washington Post, was an associate editor at Texas Monthly, and is a former editor of the Dallas Observer.
+Most recently, he is associate producer of 'The Pirate of Prague,' an eight-part APPLE podcast by Blanchard House.
+He has written for The New York Times Magazine, newyorker.com, and The Washington Post, was an associate editor at Texas Monthly, and is a former editor of the Dallas Observer.

 The 2005 documentary based on the Enron book was nominated for an Academy Award.
 The Eliot Spitzer saga is also the topic of a documentary by Alex Gibney.
-Elkind collaborated with Gibney, an Oscar-winning filmmaker, on both projects.
+Elkind collaborated with Gibney, an Oscar-winning filmmaker, on both projects as well as his forthcoming film on Steve Jobs, "The Man in the Machine."
 He has been a guest on numerous radio and television programs, including "The Today Show," Nightline, CNN Newsnight, and The Charlie Rose Show.
 Elkind graduated from Princeton University in 1980.
 He lives with his family in Fort Worth, Texas.